 Start in a forearm plank position.
 Push your hips up and back into a downward dog position, forming an inverted V with your body.
 Return to plank and repeat.

 Benefits: Dynamic core strengthening, shoulder stability, hamstring flexibility, and integrated full-body engagement.
-This movement pattern improves mobility while building strength.
+This movement pattern improves the mobility that typically declines in men over 40 whose days are spent in chairs and cars, while building the core strength that protects the lower back from the disc issues that start appearing with greater frequency in this decade.

 Muscle groups targeted: Core (all layers), shoulders, back, hamstrings, calves.